wjtk4444/eso-addons/Teleport/README.md

 There is no graphical user interface provided, everything is done using a `/tp` command.
 If you're not a keyboard person, this is probably where our ways part.
 Have fun clicking trough all the carefully designed context menus and scrolling trough long lists.

-`/tp help` as well as `/tp --show-examples` commands are available, although I would recommend reading this very document instead.
+`/tp help` as well as `/tp --show-examples` commands are available, although I would recommend reading this document instead.

 **If the teleportation request will cost player any amount of gold, cost will be displayed in chat.
-You can cancel queued teleportation request at any time by simply moving your character.**
+You can cancel queued teleportation request at any time by simply moving your character, casting skills, etc.**

-**`/tp` command arguments are separated by a single space.** Unless specified otherwise, **arguments are not case sensitive and will match the fist name that starts with given input**.
+**`/tp` command arguments are not case sensitive and will match the fist name that starts with given input**.
 For example, all of the words listed below will expand to their first match, **Deshaan**.

 - Deshaan
 - desh
-- Desha
-- desHAan
-- dEsH
+- DES

 Possible matches of every category are sorted (separately per category) in alphabetical order, which means that ie. **Vivec** will match **Vivec's Antlers** instead of **Vivec City** which most of the players would expect.
 If you want to travel specifically to **Vivec City** wayshrine, you need to either specify at least "**Vivec C**", or create an alias.
-If you want to target wayshrines only, you can append "** Wayshrine **" at the end to avoid collisions with other names.
+If you want to target wayshrines only, you can append "** Wayshrine **" at the end of the name to avoid collisions with other names.
 User-defined aliases will be explained in a [later part of this manual](#aliases).

 The input matching order is:

 - User defined alias
+- Settings (`--help`, `--add`, `--remove`, `--list`)
-- Internal commands (help, leader, surveymaps)
+- Internal commands (`leader`, `paidsurveymaps`, `freesurveymaps`, `bothsurveymaps`)
-- Predefined dungeon/arena/trial alias
+- Predefined dungeon/arena/trial aliases

+If wayshrine menu is not open:

 - Zone name
+- Full dungeon/arena/trial name
+- House name
 - Wayshrine name

+Otherwise:

+- Wayshrine name
+- Full dungeon/arena/trial name
 - House name
-- Full dungeon/arena/trial name
+- Zone name

-The order was chosen in a way that should generate the least amount of conflicts.
+The order was chosen in a way that should generate the least amount of conflicts and make the most sense given the context.
+If you have a wayshrine menu open, you most likely don't want to travel to a guildie in a zone or to a house, etc.

 ### Known bugs

 Once in a blue moon you will get a "**No suitable location found to jump to**" message.
-It may happen when the player you're attempting to teleport to changed zones and is currently in the loading screen limbo, but the game still thinks that he's in the previous location (outdated cache).
-There is currently no plan of fixing or working around it.
-Just wait ~1s and try again.
+It may happen when the player you're attempting to teleport to changed zones and is currently in the loading screen limbo, but the game still thinks that he's in the previous location.
+It's very rare and I have no idea how to fix it since the game itself seems to be confused, so just wait ~5s and try again if it happens.

 ### Teleporting to zones